VIPRupal/sportsvilla-marrakech/replit.md

   - 10 mobile WebP images (800px each, with "_mobile.webp" suffix)

 - **Video Optimization**:
+  - Hero video trimmed to 27 seconds (from 55 seconds)
-  - Hero video optimized from 8.5MB to 2MB (76% reduction)
+  - Final optimized size: 1.2MB (from original 8.5MB - 86% reduction)
   - Added video poster image to prevent autoload on mobile
   - Configured with preload="metadata" to minimize initial bandwidth
   - Streaming-optimized encoding for faster playback start